COGS118A/Group050-Sp22/README.md

-# COGS118A Project - Heart Disease Detectin
+# COGS118A Project - Heart Disease Detection
 This project is the final project for UCSD's COGS 118A Supervised Machine Learning Course.

 Members: